SrihariLegend/antenna-ml/README.md

 # 🛜 antenna-ml

-A machine learning pipeline for predicting WiFi 7 antenna physical parameters from operating frequency, using a Random Forest regression model with a Gradio web interface — fully containerized with Docker.
+A machine learning pipeline for predicting antenna physical parameters from operating frequency, using a Random Forest regression model with a Gradio web interface, and fully containerized with Docker.

 ## What it does

-WiFi 7 antennas must be physically designed for specific frequency bands (2.4, 5, and 6 GHz).
+Antennas must be physically designed for specific frequency bands.
 Instead of running expensive EM simulations for every design iteration, this model learns the relationship between **frequency → antenna geometry** from simulation data and predicts design parameters instantly.

 **Input:** Frequency in GHz (2.0 – 7.0 GHz)